qcldn/docs/photo_policy.md

 ### Photo policy

 We want to get more queer coders excited about us!
-What better to show them than by having some photos up so they can see what it’s like at our meetups.
+What better way to show them than by having some photos up so they can see what it’s like at our meetups.

 We have an opt-in photo system whereby we ask event attendees to indicate on their name tag that they are okay with having their photo taken by drawing a large lightning bolt symbol.